Culinary

 [personal profile] oursin

-Friday night supper: the hash-type-thing of boiled chopped up sweet potato, fried with chopped red bell pepper and chorizo di navarra.
+Friday night supper: ersatz Thai fried rice with chopped red bell pepper and chorizo.

 (no subject)